nhsd-a2si/docs-uec-appts/_pages/overview/getting_started.md

 In addition, the supplier will demonstrate an end-to-end test of their solution functionality within the INT environment, following given test scripts.

 #### Environments
 There are numerous environments to assist with all levels of development maturity.
-There aren’t any documented barriers-to-entry for any of these environments but you will work closely with the UEC Booking Team to establish when access is appropriate based on development progress.
+There aren’t any documented barriers-to-entry for any of these environments but you will work closely with the Booking Team to establish when access is appropriate based on development progress.

-##### UEC Booking Demonstrator (deprecated)
+##### Booking Demonstrator (deprecated)
 This Demonstrator provides an internet facing implementation of the NHS FHIR Booking API to start development against.
 It includes a Postman collection and place to generate valid JWT Bearer tokens new implementations would be expected to generate and validate.

 ##### INT Spine
 This sandbox environment is within HSCN with connectivity to like-live production services of DoS, SDS and SSP.
 It is more mature than the Demonstrator and would only expect to be accessed when a solution is nearing the first draft of completion and can work end-to-end.
-In order to access it, you will be required to speak to a member of the UEC Booking Team who can make the necessary arrangements for your system to engage with this environment.
+In order to access it, you will be required to speak to a member of the Booking Team who can make the necessary arrangements for your system to engage with this environment.
 Any development must be tested within the INT environment before it could be assured and expect to move to Production with a customer.

 #### Tooling